JesseHantula/JokerPoker/documentation/functionalspecification.md

 # Functional specification
 ## General Overview
-##### This project contains a version of the card game known as Poker.
-This project follows the rules of the "Texas hold 'em" version of poker, which involves each player getting 2 cards, and 5 community cards are dealt in various turns.
-The player that has the best "hand" wins the round, and receives all the money that was put in by each player in the round.
-The "hand" rankings are as follows:
+##### This project contains a version of the card game known as "Joker Poker", or simply Poker.
+In this version of the game, there are 4 players, of which three are computer players.
+The player plays against the three computer players, and the goal is to have the best hand at the end of the round.
+The player receives 5 cards at the beginning, and can choose to replace any of the cards with new cards from the deck.
+The computer players are allowed to do the same.
+At the end of the replacement round, the cards are compared, with the hand rankings being as follows:
 ##### 1. Royal flush
 ##### 2. Straight flush
 ##### 3. Four of a kind